Image courtesy Pixabay

 The agent on the other line, who if I recall correctly was named Jonathan, did not like the email I had just composed.

-“This really straddles the line of what’s appropriate,” the agent said, reading back to me what I had written to the victim’s advocate.
+“This really straddles the line of what’s appropriate,” the agent said, or something to that effect, and then reading back to me what I had written to the victim’s advocate.

-Specifically, he did not like an idiom that one of my neighbors, a longtime federal employee, used to describe victims advocates that I repeated.
+Specifically, he did not like an idiom that one of my neighbors, a longtime federal employee, used to describe victims advocates that I repeated in the email.

 He also did not like that I referenced in the email that I was about to blog about how poorly I had been treated by the FBI.